jjdblast/bigdata-pipeline_wiki/Getting-Started.md

 tail -f ./nohup.out
 ```

-## Initialize the Pipeline Data
-Before initializing, check that the processes are all running as expected using the following:
 Before continuing, make sure the output of `jps -l` looks something like the following:
 ```
 2374 kafka.Kafka <-- Kafka Server